Sorry about the stupid formatting;

 "Sure, whatever you say!"

 "Everything I've told you is the absolute truth.
-And what about you meeting Mozart?”
+And what about

-“Mozart?
-Whatever you're smoking, dude, must be some knarly s**t, man!”
+"Mozart?
+Whatever you're smoking, dude, must be some knarly s**t,

-“Fine, if you don't believe me, you sit in this chair, and I'll
+"Fine, if you don't believe me, you sit in this chair, and I'll

 "Give it up!"

 "No, trade places with me; what are you, scared?"